Skip to main content

 Backup options and local help

-• Eldercare Locator: The Eldercare Locator is a public service of the Administration for Community Living.
-It can connect seniors and caregivers to Area Agencies on Aging and related services.
+• Eldercare Locator: The Eldercare Locator connects older adults and caregivers with Area Agencies on Aging and local services.
 Phone: 1-800-677-1116.

-• Consumer Assistance Programs: Many states have Consumer Assistance Programs for insurance problems.
-If your state does not, your state insurance department may still help.
+• Consumer Assistance Programs: Some states have insurance help through assistance programs.
+If your state is not listed, contact your state insurance department.

 Resumen breve en español

-Si un adulto mayor recibe una factura médica grande, no debe pagar de inmediato sin revisarla.
-Primero hay que separar los papeles: factura del hospital, factura del médico, ambulancia, carta de cobro y explicación de beneficios.
-Después, hay que pedir una factura detallada, comparar los cargos con el EOB o con el Medicare Summary Notice, y preguntar si el hospital ofrece ayuda financiera o “charity care”.
+Si una persona mayor recibe una factura médica grande, no debe pagar de inmediato sin revisarla.
+Primero debe separar los papeles: factura del hospital, factura del médico, ambulancia, carta de cobro y explicación de beneficios.
+Después debe pedir una factura detallada, comparar los cargos con el EOB o con el Medicare Summary Notice, y preguntar si el hospital ofrece ayuda financiera o “charity care”.

 FAQ

-Yes, some hospitals can reduce or forgive bills through charity care or financial assistance programs.
-This is especially common at nonprofit hospitals, but the senior usually has to ask, apply, and provide income information.
+Yes.
+Some hospitals can reduce or forgive bills through charity care or financial assistance.
+The senior usually must ask, apply, and provide proof of income.

 Should seniors ask for an itemized bill?

 Yes.
-An itemized bill helps you see each charge, compare it to the care received, and catch problems such as duplicate charges, coding mismatches, or services never received.
+An itemized bill helps you check each charge and compare it with insurance or Medicare papers.
+It can show duplicate charges, wrong dates, or services never received.

 Can medical bills hurt a senior’s credit?